NateyJay/genesectR/README.md

 ### Example

-Function inputs include a list of vectors comprised of the gene-sets that you want to compare.
-The second input is a master set of all genes in the transcriptome, provided as a vector.
+Function inputs include a **list of vectors** comprised of the gene-sets that you want to compare.
+The second input is a master set of all genes in the transcriptome, provided as a **vector**. *Note: any gene names in your sets that are not contained in the master list will be filtered*

 Here is a simple example of the syntax for a basic run: